 We have made the order because

-The loss of this small woodland of mature and semi-mature trees would have a negative impact on the character of the landscape, the local environment and its enjoyment by the public.
+The loss of this ancient semi-natural woodland, including ancient, veteran, mature and semi-mature trees would have a negative impact on the character of the landscape, the local environment and its enjoyment by the public.

-The woodland is in fair condition, has a very suitable retention span and high public visibility.
-Given its position immediately south of the platform at Edale Station, the woodland provides significant screening of the railway track and station, both aural and visual, for local residents.
-The woodland makes a significant contribution to the character of the area and is therefore considered to be of sufficient public amenity and arboricultural quality to merit protection by a tree preservation order (TPO).
+The ancient woodland is an irreplaceable habitat, has very high arboricultural value and high public visibility.
+The woodland makes a significant contribution to the character of the area and is therefore considered to be of sufficient public amenity and arboricultural quality to merit protection by a tree preservation order.